 The Conditional Close option allows traders to set up a second, opposite order that is placed only when the primary order executes.
-The Conditional Close feature is useful for automatically closing your position at a targeted profit or loss.
+The Conditional Close feature is useful for "automatically" closing an open spot position on margin at a targeted profit or loss.

 However, the Conditional Close cannot be used to set both a profit target and stop loss target at the same time.
 In other words, it is not possible to place “Combined” or “One-Cancels-the-Other” type orders using a Conditional Close order.

 You do not need to use a Conditional Close order to close an open spot position on margin.

 For more information on how to close an open position on margin, see these articles:

 Conditional Closes can open a new spot position on margin

 Be careful: If you open a spot position on margin using an order that includes a Conditional Close, but then close that spot position on margin using a different order, this will not automatically cancel the Conditional Close order.
 The Conditional Close order, if/when triggered, will open a new position in the opposite direction.